-- Backyard pools must not be used. - Use school or community swimming pools. - Determine that all facilities are safe for use.
+- Backyard pools must not be used. - School or community swimming pool. - Determine that all facilities are safe for use.
 Students must be encouraged to report facility problems to the teacher. - Pool deck must be kept clear of obstacles and excess water.